Student Handbook 2025-2026

 COLLEGE & CAREER OFFICE

-Representatives from many career-based organizations, colleges, trade schools, and universities visit the College and Career Office every year to meet with students, both in small groups and at our annual College Fair.
+Representatives from many career-based organizations, colleges, trade schools, and universities visit the College and Career Office every year to meet with students, both in small groups and at our annual College & Career Fair.
 Trips to various college campuses are provided for juniors and seniors as well.
 Parent meetings related to college and career planning and financial aid are held each term and special workshops are provided for English Language Learners and students with disabilities.

 A specialized career counselor in the College and Career Office leads our school-to-career pathway as well as supports the exploration of career choices via work shadowing experiences and internships.
 Community and work partnerships are organized to assist students in making informed career and post-secondary decisions.
 Specifically, these opportunities are created to expose students to careers and solidify their intended college course of study.